 Who is a Specialist Plastic Surgeon?

-The term ‘Specialist Plastic Surgeon’ only applies to a recognised specialist surgeon who has successfully completed the intensive training program of the Royal Australasian College of Surgeons (RACS) in plastic surgery.
+The term ‘Specialist Plastic Surgeon’ only applies to a recognised specialist surgeon who have successfully completed the intensive training program of the Royal Australasian College of Surgeons (RACS) in plastic surgery.

 In Australia the title “Surgeon” is protected and can only be used by a fellow of the Royal Australian College of Surgeons.